MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-aad.md

 ms.topic: reference
 ms.date: 06/27/2023
 ---
-# Authenticate with Microsoft Authentication Library (MSAL)
+# Authenticate with Azure Active Directory

 To programmatically authenticate with your cluster, a client must communicate with [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) and request an access token specific to Azure Data Explorer.
 Then, the client can use the acquired access token as proof of identity when issuing requests to your cluster.

-We recommend using the [Kusto client libraries](../api/client-libraries.md) for user and application authentication.
-These libraries simplify the authentication process by allowing you to provide authentication properties in the [Kusto connection string](../api/connection-strings/kusto.md).
+We recommend using the [Kusto client libraries](./kusto/api/client-libraries.md) for user and application authentication.
+These libraries simplify the authentication process by allowing you to provide authentication properties in the [Kusto connection string](./kusto/api/connection-strings/kusto.md).

 Alternatively, you can use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) and implement one of the [MSAL authentication flows](/azure/active-directory/develop/msal-authentication-flows) yourself.
 However, keep in mind that this approach involves more complexity compared to using the client libraries.
 If you require On-behalf-of (OBO) or Single-Page Application (SPA) authentication, you'll need to implement it yourself since these functionalities are not supported by the client libraries.